 Digital nomad visa requirements for Mauritius:

 Candidates need to prove that their income and profits come outside of Mauritius.
-You need to either provide an employment contract that shows you are earning 1.500 USD (1.300 Euros) per month, or have those funds available on your bank account.
+You need to either provide an employment contract that shows you are earning 1.500 USD (1.300 Euros) per month or have those funds available in your bank account.

 You also need to have sufficient travel and health insurance for the initial period of stay.

 Premium Travel Visa is free of charge.

 Whichever country you choose as your final destination, look for the most affordable quality accommodation on this link!

 The best digital nomad visas around the world – conclusion